 While friendliness is a great quality in a therapy dog, finding a good balance between loving people and disliking them is key, Hartstein says.
 While they shouldn't be averse to people or other pups, they shouldn't be

 too friendly, because this might tempt them to start playing or interacting when they aren't supposed to.
-A great therapy dog should be eager to please their owner and listen to their commands.
+4 They're Eager To Please A great therapy dog should be eager to please their owner and listen to their commands.
 "Therapy dogs need to be able to listen to their owner or handler at all times," Erin Askeland, CBCC-KA, CPDT-KA, animal health and behavior consultant at Camp Bow Wow, tells Bustle, "but shouldn’t be so attached that they won’t be happy to accept attention from strangers."
 A healthy balance of the two is ideal.
-Wang He/Getty Images News/Getty Images
+5 They're Calm Wang He/Getty Images News/Getty Images

 "Therapy dogs must be calm and cannot jump all over new people," Askeland says.
 "They also can’t be mouthy or unable to lay down for a period of time."
 A dog with lots of energy might seem totally normal, but in a situation where the pup is working and not just playing, it's crucial that they can stay in control.
 "A calm demeanor will help those in need also become calm," Akeland says.

 6 They're Adaptable

 It can be hard for any dog to adjust to a new routine or to interacting with new people, but a great therapy pup will adjust quickly and easily. "

 Therapy dogs will experience new situations and people on a regular basis," Askeland says, "so they must be adaptable to these new scenarios and not scared or anxious."
 7 They're Intelligent

 In addition to characteristics like adaptability, friendliness, and obedience, the